 The finished piece highlights the cultural resonance of fruit and inspires us to re-imagine the city as a generous and productive public space.

 We consider this work to be a portrait of the V&A that also represents the legacies of the gardens and orchards that predate the development of Kensington.

 Fallen Fruit also map the locations of fruit trees and actively plant trees in public spaces to encourage people to interact with cities and each other.
 For the exhibition, they have created a series of hand-drawn 'fruit maps' which plot the locations of fruit trees growing on, or overhanging, public space in London.

 As the capital expanded in the 1850s, agricultural land gave way to cultural institutions (including the museum), and a bold new vision of what a city could be.
 By drawing attention to communal edible resources in London today, the maps prompt us to start re-thinking the city and its culture once more.

 Along pathways, pavements and alleys we discover dozens of trees that provide fresh organic, sustainable, free fruit.

 You can take part in Fallen Fruit's collective mapping and planting experience, the Endless Orchard, which explores the meaning of community through creating and sharing fruit trees: "Plant a fruit tree near your home.
 Share your fruit!".
-You can also join David and Austin for collage-making activities at the museum's Imagination Station throughout May half-term.

 Find out more at fallenfruit.org